rm-1612/Titanic-Survival-Exploration/README.md

 This reposirtory contains project file for the Project "Titanic Survival Exploration" as part of Udacity's Machine Learning Nanodegree.

 # Dataset
 The dataset can be found in titanic_data.csv.
 The data contains information about the titanic passengers.
-The goal is predict whether they survived or not based on the following features :
+The target is to predict whether they survived or not based on the following features :
 1. PassengerId
 2. Survived
 3. Pclass